dazzlerabhi30800/social-media-engagement/README.md

 ## How to run locally

 1. first clone or download the repo.
-2. then inside the root folder run the command `npm install` all the dependencies & after that make `.env.local` file in root dir.
+2. Inside the root folder run the command `npm install` to install all the dependencies & after that make `.env.local` file in root dir.
-3. In the .env.local file paste this, for this project to run it locally you can use my api keys.
+3. In the .env.local file paste the code below, for this project to run it locally you can use my api keys.
 ```
    VITE_SECRET_SUPABASE_KEY=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJzdXBhYmFzZSIsInJlZiI6ImNsdWF0YWVvb3drY3VjZHZsd2dsIiwicm9sZSI6InNlcnZpY2Vfcm9sZSIsImlhdCI6MTczNDI3Nzk4OCwiZXhwIjoyMDQ5ODUzOTg4fQ.VUAvjvNe20ebViLo6FD2yRiF5UT5wfilCW36mFpaFEM
    VITE_FIREBASE_KEY=AIzaSyAfYNJDfie4tBbwbL0HxIU0e4c0TzXy2Z4